-How to Build a Video Team That Scales
+How to Build an In-House Video Team

 A team that scales is not the team that makes the best single video.
 It is the one that makes the hundredth video as good as the first, on brand, on time, without heroics.
 The difference is a system, not more talent.